There lives an angel and her name is Miguelina. She is one of the most inspirational people I know.

 Can you imagine with our resources what we could achieve if we wanted to?

-I can tell you with confidence, from personal experience and the knowledge gained by my clients’ experiences, that if you want to achieve your dreams keeping the faith is the only option!
+I can tell you with confidence, from personal experience and the knowledge gained from my client’s experiences, that if you want to achieve your dreams keeping the faith is the only option!

 On a long journey of human life, faith is the best of companions; it is the best refreshment on the journey; and it is the greatest property.